iwyg/filemanager/README.md

 #### `Directory options`:

 Set the rootdirectory within `workspace` and select which directories should be excluded.
-You can also choose to allow moving, removing and/or creating directories
+You can also choose to allow moving, removing and/or creating directories.

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_settings_fileuoload_a.png)

 #### `Allow fileupload`:

 Check this, if you want to allow uploading files.
-After you save your current Section, more options wil become available, as they are:
+After you save your current section, more options will become available, as they are:

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_settings_fileuoload_b.png)

 - `Unique Filenames`: check this, if you want to have unique filenames
-- `Allowed MIME types`: define the Mimetypes that should be allowed for uploading.
+- `Allowed MIME types`: define the MIME types that should be allowed for uploading.
 This will override the defaults set in preferences for this field.

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_settings_fileoptions.png)

 #### `File options`:

-Extend the default filesextensions that should be ignored (see Preferences) and set if you want to allow moving files to another location and/or allow deleting files.
+Extend the default fileextensions that should be ignored (see Preferences) and set if you want to allow moving files to another location and/or allow deleting files.